KRCD (FM)

 KRCD (103.9 MHz) is a commercial FM radio station licensed to Inglewood, California, and broadcasting to Greater Los Angeles Area.
-KRCD has a Spanish Oldies format branded as Recuerdo or in English as Memory and is owned by TelevisaUnivision.

 KRCV (98.3 MHz) is also a commercial FM radio station, licensed to West Covina, California, and broadcasting to the eastern San Gabriel Valley area of the eastern Los Angeles radio market.

-KRCV and KRCD simulcast a Spanish classic hits radio format branded as "Recuerdo" or in English, "Memory."
-The music focuses on the Californian soft regional, pop and ballad hits of the 1980s, 1990s and up to 2010.
+KRCV and KRCD simulcast a Spanish oldies radio format branded as "Recuerdo" or in English, "Memory."
+The music focuses on the Spanish Oldies Californian soft regional, pop and ballad hits of the 1960s, 1970s, 1980s, 1990s and up to 2010.
+The stations are owned by the Uforia Audio Network subsidiary of TelevisaUnivision.

 The stations have studios at the Univision Los Angeles Broadcast Center located on Centre Drive (near I-405) in Westchester area of Los Angeles.
 KRCD's transmitter is at a site in the Kenneth Hahn State Recreation Area in the Baldwin Hills.
 KRCV's transmitter is off Via Blanca in San Dimas near California State Route 57 (The Orange Freeway).